unoplatform/uno.toolkit.ui/doc/controls/SafeArea.md

 > While the `SafeArea` attached properties may be used on any `FrameworkElement`, it is strongly recommended that, when using the `InsetMask.SoftInput` flag, you should either:
 >
 > - Attach `SafeArea` properties to an existing `ScrollViewer` that is wrapping the content that you would like to adapt to the on-screen keyboard.
-> - Or, use `SafeArea` as a `Panel` and have it wrap the relevant content.
-The `Panel` will automatically include a `ScrollViewer` that wraps its content as long as the `Insets` property contains `InsetMask.SoftInput`.
+> - Or, use `SafeArea` as a control and have it wrap the relevant content.
+The control will automatically include a `ScrollViewer` that wraps its content as long as the `Insets` property contains `InsetMask.SoftInput`.

 Attempting to use `SafeArea` to adapt to the keyboard without including a `ScrollViewer` may not always yield the expected visual result.
 The behavior of a keyboard-aware `SafeArea` depends on the structure of the layout.
 For example, a simple login page like the one below can benefit from `SafeArea` to ensure that the Username/Password fields, when in focus, are kept visible above the keyboard.